qcxiew/fund-subredeem-forecast-llm/README.md

   Key Components and Their Roles
    - LLM (LLM-Embedding).
 The LLM is used purely as a feature encoder, turning fund profile text and news articles into dense semantic embeddings that describe each fund’s characteristics and current context.
    - Time-series model (BiLSTM + N-BEATS).
 The time-series model takes historical numerical series plus LLM embeddings and time features as input and outputs multi-step forecasts of future subscription and redemption volumes.
    - s2_feature_extraction.py.
-This script reads fund static information and uses Qwen3 embeddings to generate a fixed semantic vector for each fund, saving them as fund_static_embs.pkl.
+This script reads fund static information and uses Qwen3 embeddings to generate a fixed semantic vector for each fund.
    - s3_vectorstore_build.py.
-This script converts fund news (title + content) into embeddings with Qwen3 and stores them, along with metadata, in a persistent Chroma vectorstore (news_chroma_db).
+This script converts fund news (title + content) into embeddings with Qwen3 and stores them, along with metadata, in a persistent Chroma vectorstore.
    - s4_train_model_mm.py.
 This script builds the multi-modal time-series dataset, trains the BiLSTM + N-BEATS forecasting model with WMAPE loss, and saves the best model checkpoint for inference.
    - s6_eval_predict.py.
 This script loads prediction result files, computes WMAPE-based evaluation metrics, and ranks different runs to compare forecasting performance.